twrackers/SwitchMachineController-sketches/README.md

-# SwitchMachineController
+# SwitchMachineController #

 The *SwitchMachineController* sketch is written to run on an Adafruit Pro Trinket (5V version), but can be easily customized to work on other Arduino-class boards.
-It receives command bytes via I<sup>2</sup>C from a bus controller to control up to 4 KATO Unitrack solenoid-type switch machines.
+It receives command bytes via I<sup>2</sup>C from a bus controller to control up to 4 KATO UNITRACK solenoid-type switch machines.

 There are four types of commands recognized: